swiftlang/swift-testing/Documentation/ABI/TestContent.md

   padding.
 This padding will be removed in a future update to the Swift toolchain ([swift-#87650](https://github.com/swiftlang/swift/issues/87650)).

-In Embedded Swift, there is a single statically linked test content section, and its location is implementation-defined.
-Swift Testing uses the Platform Abstraction Layer annex function `_swift_testing_getTestSectionBounds()` to find the test content section at runtime in Embedded Swift.
+In Embedded Swift, there is a single statically linked test content section.
+At this time, the section is named as in the table above, though this may be changed in the future to allow supporting more embedded targets.
+At runtime, Swift Testing uses the Platform Abstraction Layer annex function `_swift_testing_getTestSectionBounds()` to find the test content section.

 ### Record layout